UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/mailroom/mailroom-oo.rst.txt

 .. code-block:: python

     class DonorCollection:
         def __init__(self, *donors):
             self.donors = {obj.name: obj for obj in donors}

-this design allows you to quickly look up donor by their name and get a donor object instance to work with.
+This design allows you to quickly look up donor by their name and get a donor object instance to work with.

 Another option is to simply use a list of donor objects.
 You get to choose which you think is more appropriate.